 The entire medical team was moved by their experience of serving in the village that day.
-After she returned home, Robyn shared with her husband, Joe, how meaningful that day in the village was.
+After she returned home, Robyn shared how meaningful the day in the village was with her husband, Joe.
 Importantly, she shared how she felt that God was telling her to build a school in the village in order to provide an opportunity for a brighter future.
 Ahiavekope, which is located along Lake Volta, has one of the highest rates of child slavery and trafficking in the world.
 Slave masters prey on rural areas of Ghana, including Ahiavekope and other villages along Lake Volta, and use the promises of money and a better life for villagers’ children – education and hope for a better future – only to enslave them in Ghana’s fishing industry.
 However, when there is a school in the community, the likelihood that slave masters’ tactics work is drastically reduced.